chenx/WordPress_Extension/README.md

   - If using this menu, then you can disable WordPress menu.
     - in dashboard, Appearance -> Menus -> Menu Structure, and click on "Delete Menu".

-- Customize user register confirmation email
+- Customize user register email
   - can change /wordpress/wp-includes/pluggable.php function wp_new_user_notification().
 See [18].
   - for multiple site, seems should use: wpmu_signup_user_notification [18]
   - there are also some plugins to customize email format, like in nice html format.